SimLoss/brain_age_predictor/README.md

 optional arguments:
-  -h, --help            show this help message and exit -dp DATAPATH, --datapath DATAPATH
+  -h, --help            show this help message and exit

+  -dp DATAPATH, --datapath DATAPATH
                         Path to the data folder.
-  -loso, --losocv       Use Leave-One-Site-Out CV to train and fit models.

   -grid, --gridcv       Use GridSearch cross validation to train and fit models.

   -fitgrid, --fitgridcv
-                        Make predictions with models pre-trainde with GridSearchCV.
+                        Make predictions with pre-trained models with GridSearchCV.
-  -fitloso, --fitlosocv
-                        Make predictions with models pre-trainde with LOSO-CV.

   -neuroharm, --harmonize
                         Use NeuroHarmonize to harmonize data by provenance site.